nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `Scheduler` class consists of 3 internal lists, `patientList`, `medicalStaffList` and `schedulerAppointmentList`, that store patient, staff and appointment information respectively.
-It has various public methods for the viewing and modification of the information stored in the lists, and for the interfacing between the Scheduler and Storage components.
+It has various public methods for the viewing and modification of the information stored in the lists, and for the interfacing between the Scheduler and Storage Components.
 A `Scheduler` class object is instantiated upon MedBot startup.

 #### How the Scheduler component works:

 * When MedBot calls the `.execute(Scheduler, Ui)` method of a `Command` object, a corresponding method of the `Scheduler` object will be called.
-* This method will then view or modify the patient, staff or appointment information as specified.
+* This method will then view or modify the patient, staff or appointment information depending on the command.

 For example: